 Our business involves the delivery of professional services and is labor-intensive.
 Our success depends upon our ability to attract, develop, motivate and retain highly skilled professionals who possess the skills and experience necessary to deliver our services.
 Qualified IT professionals are in demand worldwide and are likely to remain a limited resource for the foreseeable future.
 There can be no assurance that these qualified professionals will be available to us in sufficient numbers, or that we will be successful in retaining current or future employees.
 Failure to attract and retain qualified professionals in sufficient numbers may have a material adverse effect on our business, operating results and financial condition.
-Historically, we have done much of our recruiting outside of the country where the client work is performed.
+Historically, we have done much of our recruiting from outside of the country where the client work is performed.
 Accordingly, any perception among our IT professionals, whether or not well founded, that our ability to assist them in obtaining temporary work visas and permanent residency status has been diminished, could lead to significant employee attrition.
 Any significant employee attrition will increase expenses necessary to replace and retrain our professionals and could decrease our revenues if we are not able to provide sufficient numbers of these resources to our clients.

-Government regulation of immigration may materially affect our workforce and limit our supply of qualified IT professionals, or increase our cost of securing H1-B workers.
+Government regulation of H-1B visas may materially affect our workforce and limit our supply of qualified IT professionals, or increase our cost of securing workers.

-We recruit IT professionals on a global basis and, therefore, must comply with the immigration laws in the countries in which we operate, particularly the U.S. As of December 31, 2015, approximately 49% of our U.S. workforce was working under Mastech sponsored H1-B temporary work permits.
+We recruit IT professionals on a global basis and, therefore, must comply with the immigration laws in the countries in which we operate, particularly the U.S. As of December 31, 2016, approximately 43% of our workforce was working under Mastech Digital sponsored H1-B temporary work permits.
 Statutory law limits the number of new H1-B petitions that may be approved in a fiscal year, and if we are unable to obtain H1-B visas for our employees in sufficient quantities or at a sufficient rate for a significant period of time, our business, operating results and financial condition could be adversely affected.
-Additionally, legislation could be enacted limiting H1-B visa holders' employment with staffing companies, which could result in reduced revenues and / or a higher cost of recruiting.
+Additionally, legislation could be enacted limiting H1-B visa holders' employment with staffing companies, which could result in reduced revenues and/or a higher cost of recruiting.

 In recent years, the vast majority of our H1-B hires were not subject to the annual quota limiting H1-B visas because they were already in the U.S. under H1-B visa status with other employers.
 As a result, the negative impact on recruiting due to the exhaustion of recent H1-B quotas was not substantial.
-However, unless Congress increases the annual H1-B quota, the pool of H1-B workers in the U.S., who were charged against previous years' quotas, will decline.
-Such a development would make H1-B worker recruiting more difficult.
-Absent positive legislation, in the long-term, the pool of available H1-B workers in the U.S. that are not subject to the annual quota may eventually be substantially limited.
-A limitation of H1-B workers could decrease our revenues if we are not able to recruit enough domestic workers to provide sufficient numbers of IT professionals to our clients.
+However, the subject of H1-B visas has recently become a major political discussion point and there are indications that the entire H1-B visa program may be significantly overhauled.
+If a new or revised H1-B visa program is implemented, there could be elements of the new/revised H1-B visa program that may not be advantageous to our business model thus adversely impacting our business, operating results or financial condition.